Stacking and Micro-credentials

 First: provincial governments simply haven’t taken the lead in creating frameworks that prioritize stackability.
 Either they ignore the issue altogether in the framework or they waffle about the framework in such a way that basically institutions can do whatever they want.
 Which is to say: they don’t have a framework.

-Second: to its credit, Colleges and Institutes Canada (that is, the body which represents community colleges) did get its members to agree on collective framework for micro-credentials, which in this country is nothing short of a damn miracle.
+Second: to its credit, Colleges and Institutes Canada (that is, the body which represents community colleges) did get its members to agree on a collective framework for micro-credentials, which in this country is nothing short of a damn miracle.
 But the framework kind of punts on the issue saying simply “Microcredentials may provide clear and seamless pathways across different credentials (both non-credit and credit) and may be stackable” without creating any rules or standards about how that could happen.
 This definition leaves open the possibility that some colleges could create credentials which convert internally to stackable credentials, but effectively rules out something that could be portable across institutions (unless, for whatever reason, a college’s Prior Learning Recognition system happened to accept it outside any formal credit-transfer system).
 So, it’s better than nothing, but it’s far from perfect.

 Three: universities are too paralyzed by process to even think properly about micro-credentials.
 Basically, the message most institutions have absorbed from government about micro-credentials is that they need to be “fast” (in the sense that they need to be developed lightning quick to deal with labour market opportunities/demands).
 But at universities, things which could end up as part of a degree need to be approved by the University’s Senate, General Faculties Council, or whatever.
 And the thing is, the words “Senate” and “fast” are rarely found in the same sentence.